yuri-ktm/melonly-docs/public/markdown/1.x/configuration.md

 console.log(process.env.DB_HOST)
 ```

-## Example `.env` File
+### Example `.env` File

-Developers often use version control systems to work in teams.
+% Developers often use version control systems to work in teams.
 We should remember not to store any files like `.env` in repositories for security reasons (it contains database passwords and things like that).
 That's why we should exclude these files from version control and only publish an example `.env.example` file synced with the original one.

+## App Configuration File

+% The `src/config/config.ts` file contains all non-environment-specific settings.
+Mostly it just reads `.env` variables and adds few more options.
+This is the main app configuration file.